For an artist, having their own website can be a great way to sell their work and reach a wider audience.

 In the late 1990s, many people did not feel safe purchasing products online. eBay proved that selling and buying products online is safe, and today, online sales have never been higher.

-Many artists found success with eBay with no restrictions on the medium they sell.
+Many artists found success with eBay without restrictions on the medium they sell.

 eBay and Etsy’s main difference is that eBay is an auction platform, and Etsy is a selling platform.